miguelangeltm/MikeVitamina/README.md

 #### Other projects:

-I made this landing page for Academia Vieira CL [Go to Github pages](https://mikevitamina.github.io/academiaVieira/)
+I made this landing page for Academia Vieira CL [Check out here on Github pages](https://mikevitamina.github.io/academiaVieira/)

 I've just started a Kotlin course and learned figma in the process.
 So i invented my ice cream brand called "Zamba" in order to have a project for my app (i think this week i'm gonna upload my kotlin code)